ProtectoAi/Sharepoint-document-masking/README.md

 `--config_path (required)`: Path to the configuration file.

-`--onedrive_folder (required)`: Name of the OneDrive folder inside the root directory to download files from.
+`--sharepoint folder (required)`: Name of the Sharepoint folder inside the root directory to download files from.

 `--local_download_dir (required)`: Local directory where downloaded Word files will be saved.